 With the coronavirus crisis resulting in an unexpected period of homeworking for much of the workforce, consultant editor Darren Newman considers the approach HR might take to managing employee relations processes during this time.

 When an employee dies, HR needs to ensure that the news is communicated sensitively and managers support their teams as they grieve.
 This will be more difficult than ever during the Coronavirus (COVID-19) crisis.
 Jo Faragher shares some expert guidance.

 In the first in a series of posts about living and working at home, dealing with the challenges and conflicts that may occur, Professor Binna Kandola finds that the "capsule environment" can be a positive experience, one we will look back on with pride.

 With the UK entering its third week of lockdown, the majority of the workforce continues to work from home.
 However, there still remains numerous challenges with this almost-overnight switch to remote working.

 Companies that employ overseas citizens with soon-to-expire visas may be feeling anxious about how they will be affected by the travel bans and other restrictions brought by the coronavirus.
 New government allowances and guidance could provide some relief but, as Jonathan Beech asks, do these go far enough?

-With employers now grappling with the question of how furloughing under the Coronavirus Job Retention Scheme impacts on employees' ability to take - and their employer's ability to require them to take - annual leave, consultant editor Darren Newman examines the relevant issues.
+With HR now grappling with the question of how furloughing under the Coronavirus Job Retention Scheme impacts on employees' ability to take - and their employer's ability to require them to take - annual leave, consultant editor Darren Newman examines the relevant issues.

 The materials and information included in the XpertHR service are provided for reference purposes only.
 They are not intended either as a substitute for professional advice or judgment or to provide legal or other advice with respect to particular circumstances.
 Use of the service is subject to our terms and conditions.